 You may relocate with your pet to Kenya, but you’ll need:

-- Vaccination records (including a rabbies certificate)
+- Vaccination records (including a rabies certificate)

 - A veterinary health certificate